erkexzcx/stalkerhek/README.md

 If response was the same, it means proxy service is working and you can now use this proxy service URL as stalker portal URL.

 Note that this service is **not appending**, but **replacing** values on-the-fly.
-It means you have to add any fake credentials, serial numbers, device IDs etc. to your Stalker client in order for it to work.
+It means you have to leave credentials, serial numbers, device IDs etc. non empty, otherwise client would not send them and configuration would not work.
+In other words, add any fake details to your Stalker IPTV client's configuration.

-**Instructions for Kodi**: In Kodi Stalker addon settings, use Portal URL in the same format as you tried above (`http://ipaddr>:8888/stalker_portal/server/load.php`).
+**Instructions for Kodi**: In Kodi Stalker addon settings, use Portal URL in the same format as you tested with CURL above (`http://ipaddr>:8888/stalker_portal/server/load.php`).
 Add any fake username/password, any numbers/letters in device IDs, serial numbers etc. Restart Kodi and :tada:.

 ## 5. Installation guidelines